Introduction

 Heat

-As a result of the changing climate, heat waves are happening more often.
 An increased number of extreme heat days or prolonged exposure to hot temperatures can harm your health.
-Extreme heat is a threat to human health worldwide, according to the World Health Organization.
+Extreme heat is a threat to human health worldwide.

 A heat wave’s effects on human health can be difficult to track, but researchers are making progress.
-A NIEHS-funded study found that a period of unprecedented and dangerously high temperatures was associated with additional injury deaths in Washington state.
+A NIEHS-funded study found that a period of dangerously high temperatures was associated with additional injury deaths in Washington state.
+A collection of papers from the journal Environmental Health Perspectives features studies from 2022-2024 that focus on the health effects of extreme temperature.
+Novel data resources and analytical techniques are enabling researchers to address more specific research questions about these health effects.

 Heat-related illnesses include heat exhaustion, heat cramps, and heat stroke (also called sun stroke).
 Heat stroke, considered a medical emergency, occurs when a body's regulatory system fails to cool itself.
 As your body works to cool itself, blood rushes to the surface of your skin.
 As a result, less blood reaches your brain, muscles, and other organs, which can, in rare cases, cause brain damage or death.